 Annabel’s role is to deliver the biennial ACORN International Conference, the ACORN Perioperative Leadership Summit and College board meetings.

 Annabel has been involved in events and conferences for the last 15 years.
 Alongside organising the College’s events Annabel also manages the membership and administration for the College, responding to both phone and email enquiries and assisting members and corporate partners.

 Cath is driven every day by a desire to improve the safety and quality of health care.
 Cath's career has always involved senior mentors who have provided her with much needed guidance, counsel, support and inspiration.

-Other than being part of a small but mighty, dedicated team of staff, Cath considers that the best part of working for ACORN is the generous and often voluntary commitment perioperative nurses give to ACORN, day after day, to improve Australian perioperative care.
+Other than being part of a small but mighty and highly dedicated team of staff, Cath considers that the best part of working for ACORN is the generous and often voluntary commitment perioperative nurses give to ACORN day after day to improve Australian perioperative care.
 Professionally Cath subscribes to the motto 'do what you love and love what you do'.

 Eleanor Tan was first engaged in September 2015 to manage production of the journal.
 In July 2016 she was employed as ACORN's Publications Officer to manage the production of ACORN's publications and edit the website and other communications.

 With more than twenty years' experience in the education and health sectors and ten years' editing and publishing experience, Eleanor's expertise and attention to detail have ensured ACORN publications reflect the College's professional standing within the community.

 As Publications Officer, Eleanor compiles, edits and formats the content for ACORN publications, website and communications.
 She enjoys collaborating with ACORN directors, staff and volunteers, and liaising with the graphic designer and printer, to produce a range of high quality and timely publications including Standards for Perioperative Nursing in Australia, Practice Audit Tools and conference collateral as well as Journal of Perioperative Nursing.